AndrePhoto/QuickSight-RLS-Manager/Guide/Manage-Permissions.md

 **Un-Manageable DataSets** (🟠 MANUAL):
 - Created by uploading files directly to QuickSight
-- Cannot be managed via QuickSight API
+- Cannot be managed via RLS Manager
 - Permissions show 🟠 MANUAL status (always)
-- RLS Manager helps create permissions, but you must manually download CSV and upload to QuickSight
+- RLS Manager can help create permissions, but you must manually download CSV and upload to QuickSight
 - See [Working with MANUAL Permissions](#working-with-manual-permissions) for details

 ## Step 1: Select a Region